maximusmendoza/maximusmendoza.github.io/index.md

 At any given time, I try to work on a couple projects.
 Right now, that's:

-1. Developing a virtual assistant that makes sure I'm staying productive
+1. Working on a novel ML arcitecture that prioritizes generality
-2. Implementing Anthropic's "Toy Models of Superposition" from scratch
+2. Interpretability methods for continous chain-of-thought

 Hopefully you'll get to see them on my [projects page](/projects) soon.